While the book is overall a good one, unfortunately, it contains a lot of generic financial advice which I decided not to include in the summary.

 - Compounding is key to building wealth, people who save and invest early on gets a huge advantage.

 Know what you are buying

 - Stocks represent ownership in a corporation.

-- Bonds are equivalent of lending money to a corporation who returns you interest on that till it finally pays you the original value (short term bonds – <1 year, intermediate term – 2-10 years, long term – 10 years or more).
+- Bonds are equivalent of lending money to a corporation who returns you interest on that till it finally pays you the original value.
+Short-term bonds are <1 year.
+The intermediate term is 2-10 years, and the long-term ones are ten years or more.

 - Municipal bonds are state and federal tax-exempt.

-- Bond funds are a collection of bonds with varying maturity dates, the weighted average maturity of them is called duration (A bond funds with duration of 4 years is expected to lose about 4% is value if interest rates go up by 1%).
+- Bond funds are a collection of bonds with varying maturity dates, the weighted average maturity of them is called duration.
+A bond fund with a duration of 4 years is expected to lose about 4% in value if interest rates go up by 1%.

-- Bond fund (short term – 1 to 4 year maturity, intermediate term – 4 to 10 years maturity, long term – 10 year or more maturity)
+- Bond fund – short-term – 1 to 4-year maturity, intermediate-term – 4 to 10 years maturity, long-term – 10 year or more in maturity.

 - A 27-year old should hold ~27% of net investments in bonds.